 Prefold and Covers Cloth Diapering System

 Prefolds and Flats are quite possibly the cheapest way to cloth diaper.
-I've chosen to price prefolds as they are a little more user friendly since they are already folded to give the most absorbency.
-The Kawaii Organic Natural Cotton Prefolds are priced at $19.95 for a pack of 12 at Irresistibly Green.
+I’ve chosen to price prefolds as they are a little more user friendly since they are already folded to give the most absorbency.

 Another great thing about this system is you're able to re-use diaper covers a few times before washing, as long as they aren't soiled.
 This way, you're able to purchase less covers.
 6 Sweet Pea Diaper OS Covers would be plenty for 1 child, at washing every other day.